creepersguitar/codeInstitute-Project3/README.md

 - code institutes github account so i could use their [template](https://github.com/Code-Institute-Org/p3-template)
 # Credits
 - credit to the code institute team who made the template which i am using
-- Spencer barriball for his input and advice
+- Spencer barriball for his input and advice across 3 mentor calls